Dependent Types and the Art of HTTP Headers

 Introduction

 A few years ago, Amos (AKA fasterthanlime) wrote a really great article entitled Aiming for correctness with types.
-It's a lengthy post, but at heart it was about how, by more faithfully modelling our world at the type level, we can avoid a great number of runtime bugs & errors (a topic near to my heart).
-He took as a running example the problem of building an authenticating proxy for a simple web service.
-In particular, he dug in to modelling HTTP headers, calling out the Rust hyper crate as a particularly expressive model; one in which "you can only build something that's meaningful".
+It's a lengthy post, but at heart it was about how, by more faithfully modeling our world at the type level, we can avoid a great number of runtime bugs & errors (a topic near to my heart).
+He used as a running example the problem of building an authenticating proxy for a web service.
+In particular, he dug in to modeling HTTP headers, calling out the Rust hyper crate as a particularly expressive model; one in which "you can only build something that's meaningful".

 hyper, quite sensibly, provides for creating instances of their HeaderName from strings or buffers of byte.
-An arbitrary Rust string, which is a UTF-8 encoding, cannot, by virtue of its type, be known to be a valid header name (to say nothing of an arbitrary array of byte).
-The constuctors therefor validate their input, either panicing or returning an error result if the input does not meet their preconditions.
+An arbitrary Rust string, which is just a byte string that is guaranteed to be a valid UTF-8 encoding of text, cannot, by virtue of its type, be known to be a valid header name (to say nothing of an arbitrary array of byte).
+The constructors therefore validate their input, either panicking or returning an error result if the input does not meet their preconditions.
 In this way, type HeaderName

 is indeed correct by construction: if you successfully construct an instance, you are guaranteed that it's valid.
 Well & good.